 Voting is fundamental to our democracy.
 Unfortunately, and all too often, the importance of this single act is ignored, especially by our youth.
 In 2016, over 469,000 Rhode Islanders made their voices heard by casting their vote in the general election, but just 26% of those aged 18-24 voted.
-It is imperative to engage our next generation in the civic process.
-The Higher Education Amendment of 1998 requires all universities, including Providence College, to provide students with the opportunity to register to vote and access to voter information.
+It is imperative to engage the next generation in the civic process.
+The Higher Education Amendment of 1998 requires all universities, including Providence College, to provide students with the opportunity to register to vote and access voter information.

 For Rhode Island Residents:

 Rhode Island residents can go to vote.sos.ri.gov as their one-stop shop for election information (including voter registration, updating voter information, finding local polling locations, previewing sample ballots, etc).
 The RI Department of State also developed rivotes.org, a peer-to-peer video guide to voting in RI.

 There are three ways to vote in Rhode Island.